mikelvinciguerra-max/Doppler-spectrogramms/README.md

 - cached loading for RAM-efficient execution
 - class filtering based on selected labels

 This allows the system to work with datasets of varying size while preserving reproducibility and computational efficiency.
+Doppler files are stored as pickled Python objects despite their `.txt` extension; they should be read by the project dataset loader rather than treated as plain text.

 ---